european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/2023-08-20-UC3M-Epigraph-Abstract.md

 ## Comments on observed dynamics given model assumptions

+* We have analyzed the overall immunity levels -average value among all the population 60+- related to scenarios G and H and both of them are very similar and slightly better than F. Based on this we conclude that, according to EpiGraph model, scenarios G and H produce similar results in terms of protection against infection, hospitalization and death.

 * Given that the vaccination is applied only to a subset of the entire simulated population, its ability to reduce the number of infections is limited.